 How to Buy Repossessed Cars From Banks

 Buying repossessed cars is simple with these few steps.
-The detail could vary from bank to bank, but the general process is similar.
+The details could vary from bank to bank, but the general process is similar.

 Step 1: Select a bank

-Check out the updated list of banks’ repossessed cars below.
+Check out the updated list of bank-repossessed cars.

 Step 2: Choose your car